varrockbank/buffee/docs/implementation.md

 The container uses `overflow-x: hidden` to prevent manual scrolling while allowing programmatic `scrollLeft`.
 The pre elements use `overflow: visible` so text can extend beyond the container width.

+### Scroll Buffer

+The text layer has a `rightScrollBuffer` (default `2ch`) padding on the right to ensure the cursor remains visible at line ends.
+The 2ch breakdown:
+- 1ch for the cursor sitting past the last character (on a "new line" position)
+- 1ch for any remaining space when container width isn't an exact multiple of character width

 ## Font and Cursor Drift

 The cursor is positioned using CSS `ch` units, which are based on the width of the "0" character.
 Some fonts have `ch` values that don't perfectly match their actual character widths, causing cursor drift over long lines.